eberechi10/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Shell permissions

 Project done during Full Stack Software Engineering studies at ALX School.
-It aims to learn about man pages, permissions (owner, group and other) of files and directories in Shell.
+It aims to learn about permissions (owner, group and other) of files and directories in Shell.

 ## Technologies

 * Scripts written

-*Tested on Ubuntu 20.04 LTS
+* Tested on Ubuntu 20.04 LTS

-* Files
+## Files

 All of the following files are scripts: